 In the beginning of WW2 only the Air Force had more priority than the CFC.

-I am in the process of getting the war diaries.
-This gives a list of the men who served in the CFC with service number so if you need the service number to get the soldiers records.
-My work includes facts and stories which is my passion.
-Each artist has their technique
+War diaries have been a valuable asset & gives a list of the men who served in the CFC with service number so if you need the service number to get the soldiers records.

 For Further information please contact Bob Briggs